Full-Stack-93/alx-system_engineering-devops-2/0x02-shell_redirections/README.md

 Task 20: Create a script that removes all letters c and C from input. - tr -d 'c,C'

 Task 21: Write a script that reverse its input. - rev

+Task 22: Write a script that displays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file - cut -d ':' -f 1,6 /etc/passwd | sort